5097-Group/Yin-Yang/README.md

 2. Main Scene: change the skybox of main room to fit other rooms' style

 #### 2023/4/10
-1. Implement the menu page to allow user change setting with secondaryButton
+1. Implement the menu page to allow user change setting with secondaryButton in both Yin & Yang Scene

+#### 2023/4/15
+1. UI improvement for menu page
+2. Seeking for meditation guide audio.

+#### 2023/4/17
+1. Implement stop and restart cycle for "breath mode"
+2. Implement the interactive hint by adding visual cue includes label, raycast color change, vibrate.
+3. Implement the setTrigger function for avater.

 ### Xun Zhu
 #### 2023/3/10